risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

     kubectl scale statefulset/risingwave-compute --replicas=<number-of-replicas>
     ```

-    Then wait until new compute nodes starts.
+    Then wait until new compute nodes start.

 2. If you are using fixed parallelism, you may need to manually adjust the parallelism of the streaming jobs to utilize the new compute nodes.
 For adaptive parallelism, the system will automatically adjust the parallelism to utilize the new compute nodes.